 - You get a better feel for their personality.
 Not a bad thing, considering they’re paying the rent on your client’s property.

 - You gain trust.
-If something happens to the property and they have a bad experience, this trust will help you get through the situation without them blasting you on social media.
+If something happens to the property and they have a terrible experience, this trust will help you get through the situation without them blasting you on social media.

 You don’t necessarily need to become best friends with your tenants.
 In fact, that’d be a bad idea.
 But regularly seeing what they’re up to and interacting on social media isn’t a bad thing.

 This also ties into the advice from SOCi.
-Being connected to tenants makes it easier to respond to complaints or issues they post on social media.
+Being connected to tenants makes responding to complaints or issues they post on social media easier.

-There you have it, a few of our best tips on how to use social media in your property management company.
+There you have it–a few of our best tips on how to use social media in your property management company.
 Of course, all of these work best when combined with a great piece of property management software that makes managing tenants and maintenance a cinch.
-If you want to make your life a lot easier, give our free trial a shot.
+Give our 30-DAY FREE TRIAL a shot if you want to make your life a lot easier.